NCAS-CMS/cfa-conventions/source/cfa.md

 * Names the string-valued variable containing the URIs of the fragments.
 Each value identifies the external resource which contains the fragment.
-Fragments stored as variables in the parent file are represented by missing values.
+Fragments stored as variables in the parent file must be represented by missing values.

 * The `file` term must be omitted if all fragments are stored as variables in the parent file.